theoremreach/slate/source/index.md

-total_completes | integer | Total number of completes you wish for this quota total_incompletes | integer | Total number of respondents have attempted and failed this quota state | string | active or inactive trait_questions | hash | Subset hash of trait questions and array of trait ids (or) values which make up this quota
+total_completes | integer | Total number of completes you wish for this quota total_incompletes | integer | Total number of respondents have attempted and failed this quota state | string | active or inactive trait_questions | hash | Subset hash of trait questions and array of trait ids (e.g. values which make up this quota).
+For example, for 18-24 year old males this value would be {"1":[18,19,20,21,22,23,24],"6":[42199]}.

 ## Show - Specific Quota